tandy1229/nvim/readme.md

 - [shellcheck](https://github.com/koalaman/shellcheck)

-  Check the error of bash
+  Check the error of sh files

   > You can install it with your package manager, if you use brew: